-Students work in a collaborative process with the Field Education Program to determine field placements.
-While students' particular interests and needs are considered to the extent possible, it is important that students understand that Field Education staff makes final decisions regarding field placement assignments and those decisions are based on many variables.
-Occasionally students will have an interest in a placement site that our program does not have an affiliation.
-This may open an opportunity for the Field Education Program staff to explore the feasibility of the potential site to determine if it meets the requirements for a social work field placement.
-In other cases, the lack of an affiliation with a particular placement site may be the result of a previous decision made by the Field Education Program and not be an option.
-Students are not permitted to initiate contact with a potential field placement site without prior discussion and approval from the Field Education Program.
+Students work in a collaborative process with the Practicum Education Program to determine practicum placements.
+While students' particular interests and needs are considered to the extent possible, it is important that students understand that the Practicum Education Staff makes final decisions regarding practicum placement assignments, and those decisions are based on many variables.
+Occasionally students will have an interest in a placement site that our program does not have an affiliation with.
+This may open an opportunity for the Practicum Education Program staff to explore the feasibility of the potential site to determine if it meets the requirements for a social work practicum placement.
+In other cases, the lack of affiliation with a particular placement site may be the result of a previous decision made by the Practicum Education Program and not be an option.
+Students are not permitted to initiate contact with a potential practicum placement site without prior discussion and approval from the Practicum Education Program.